sumnerevans/sumnerevans.com/content/new-england-trip/nyc-to-boston.md

 beer existed) who created the propaganda that it was a massacre.
 He was the one who encouraged the iconic engraving of an orderly British line firing into helpless colonists.
-The propaganda worked obviously, we don’t pay taxes to the Queen anymore.
-They used propaganda to make the Red Coats look bad just as the Black Lives Matter movement used propaganda (“Hands up, Don’t Shoot”) to make the cops look bad.
+The propaganda worked obviously, we don't pay taxes to the Queen anymore.
+They used propaganda to make the Red Coats look bad just as the Black Lives Matter movement used propaganda ("Hands up, Don’t Shoot") to make the cops look bad.

 Throughout Boston’s history, there has been a very self-governing attitude towards government.
 From its founding, the colonists placed a